2 December 1877 Quaregon – 22 October 1909 Le Vésinet

 at the Conservatoire Royal in Bruxelles with Désiré Demest (1903).

-On June 6, 1908, he made his debut at the Opéra as Lohengrin.
+On June 6th, 1908, he made his debut at the Paris Opéra as Lohengrin.

-Following the advice of the tenor Hector Dufranne, he sang during his first season
+Following the advice of the tenor Hector Dufranne, he sang in his first Opéra season

 Samson (1908), Siegfried (Götterdämmerung, 1908), Siegmund (1909), and Faust (1909).